Roadcarvin Magazine

 Well, my daughter (lucky gal) just bought a new 2007 Pontiac Solstice, and lo and behold, the car comes equipped with synthetic oil from the factory.
 Corvettes, Vipers, and many others do too!

 So, this must mean that, at least for some new engines, that it's perfectly OK to run synthetic oils from day one.
 Does this apply to motorcycle engines?
 Hard to say.
-I would assume that it depends on the manufacturing methods used, but these days, I assume most all automotive engines (including motorcycles, of course) use similar methods and are manufactured to close tolerances and require less rigorous break-ins than did engines made when I was a wee lad.
+I assume that it depends on the manufacturing methods used, but these days, I assume most all automotive engines (including motorcycles, of course) use similar methods and are manufactured to close tolerances and require less rigorous break-ins than did engines made when I was a wee lad.
 So, the answer is: perhaps.

 Enough of my uninformed rambling!
 What do the oil manufacturers say?